Difegue/LANraragi/README.md

 ## Features

-* Stores your comics in archive format. (zip/rar/targz/lzma/7z/xz/cbz/cbr/pdf supported)
+* Stores your comics in archive format. (zip/rar/targz/lzma/7z/xz/cbz/cbr/pdf supported, barebones support for epub)

 * Read archives directly from your web browser: the server reads from within compressed files using temporary folders.